vincefn/pyvkfft/README.rst

 * vkFFT throughput is similar to cuFFT up to N=150, then slightly lower up to N=1024.
 For N>1024 vkFFT is much more efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated power-of-2 or power-of-3 sizes)
-* the OpenCL and CUDA backends of vkFFT perform similarly, as expected
+* the OpenCL and CUDA backends of vkFFT perform similarly, as expected.
+[Note that this should be true *as long as the card is only used for computing*.
+If it is also used for display, then performance may be different, e.g. for nvidia cards opencl performance is more affected when being used for display than the cuda backend]
 * clFFT (via gpyfft) generally performs much worse than the other transforms, though this was tested using nVidia cards.
 (Note that the clFFT/gpyfft benchmark tries all FFT axis permutations to find the fastest combination)